 Outdoors for All

-Sierra Club’s Outdoors for All Campaign works to expand universal access to nature for all of us.
+Sierra Club’s Outdoors for All Campaign works to expand universal access to nature for everyone.

 The Every Kid Outdoors Program gives all fourth graders a free pass to national waters, lands and forests for themselves and their families.
 Since its implementation nine years ago, this nationwide program has helped 1,105,805 students explore nature.